atmsillinois/uiuc-atmos-computing/docs/source/cesm/out_of_box_cesm.rst

 In place of each $HOME variable, put your home directory.
 Any path with $CASE in it will automatically create the desired directories for each case when called.
 You may need to create the Baseline and long term archiving (DOUT_L_MSROOT) directories yourself though.
+Be sure to check that all the file paths match the directories in your system.

 Machine compilers
 =================
-In the file ``CESM/cesm1_2_1/scripts/ccsm_utils/Machines/config_compilers.xml``, Paste the code block and check that the keeling entry (below the intel entry) looks like below.
+In the file ``CESM/cesm1_2_1/scripts/ccsm_utils/Machines/config_compilers.xml``, paste the code block and check that the keeling entry (below the intel entry) looks like below.

 .. code-block:: xml